Techtonica/curriculum/projects/mern-pern-project.md

 - Each animal should have a unique ID
 - Nickname (e.g. "Prickly Petunia")
 - Species
-- email address of sighter in case researchers need more info
 - record creation timestamp

 #### Sightings